Reduce Your Risk

 Simple, Everyday Choices for Risk Reduction

 Maintaining a healthy weight is crucial— there is a clear link between obesity and breast cancer because of the excess estrogen produced by excess fatty tissue.
 You’ve heard it before, but we’ll tell you again: being active is key.
-30 minutes of regular exercise, enough to get your heart rate up or to break a sweat, on most days may reduce your risk by as much as 10-20%.
+30 minutes of moderate to vigorous exercise, enough to get your heart rate up or to break a sweat, on most days may reduce your risk by as much as 10-20%.
 Plus, it has lots of other benefits like lowering your risk for heart disease and reducing stress.

 Eat Well, Live Well